qemus/qemu-docker/readme.md

   * ### How do I boot Windows?

-    For emulating Windows, there is [dockur/windows](https://github.com/dockur/windows), which is more dedicated to that purpose.
-It has all the same features as this container, but additionally includes all the necessary drivers, and it will even automatically download the correct ISO image from the Microsoft servers.
+    To enable Windows booting, add the following line to your compose file:

+    ```yaml
+    environment:
+      BOOT_MODE: "windows"
+    ```

+    But it is better to use [dockur/windows](https://github.com/dockur/windows), as it includes all the drivers required during installation.

   * ### How do I verify if my system supports KVM?